 Oh and as far has how many clothes you need for baby – this is where my minimalist mindset goes out the window.
 Get a lot… because your baby will inevitably spit up or poo on his/her clothes at the very least once per day.
 You will constantly be changing baby clothes.
 Make sure you have a hefty stash so you aren’t doing laundry all day.

 I know it seems like a lot… And a lot of it is plastic… but these are honestly what I find to be the most important baby essentials for our eco-minded low waste family.
+What do you have on your sustainable baby registry?
 I’d love to hear your thoughts and learn what your family finds useful!

 We were able to source about 85% percent of Vasco’s baby essentials pre-loved thanks to our sweet family.
-I tried to include links to most of the baby items on the list, because inevitably there will be some things you can’t find secondhand.
+I tried to include links to most of the baby items on the list.
+Inevitably, there will be some things you can’t find secondhand.
 Of course, do your best to hunt for used items first but if not, I wanted to make it easy for you to find these items online.
+This first year will FLY BY so be gentle with yourself and where you’re at in your sustainable journey!